WordOps/WordOps/README.md

 - Previous php upstreams in Nginx will not be overwritted
 - php5.6 and php7.0 will not be removed or uninstalled
-- previous Nginx common configurations will not be overwritted A step by step guide will be published soon to explain how to fully migrate from EasyEngine v3 to WordOps.
+- previous Nginx common configurations will not be overwritted

+A tutorial will be available soon to explain how to fully migrate from EasyEngine v3 to WordOps.

 ## Usage